Unit and Integration Testing

 For behaviour testing in SilverStripe, check out SilverStripe Behat Documentation.

 The SilverStripe core contains various features designed to simplify the process of creating and managing automated tests.

 SilverStripe uses PHPUnit for unit tests, and the framework contains features to simplify the process of creating and managing tests.

 If you're more familiar with unit testing, but want a refresher of some of the concepts and terminology, you can browse the Testing Glossary.
 To get started now, follow the installation instructions below.

 If you are familiar with PHP coding but new to unit testing then check out Mark's presentation Getting to Grips with SilverStripe Testing.

 You should also read over the PHPUnit manual.
 It provides a lot of fundamental concepts that we build on in this documentation.

-vendor/bin/phpunit), or symlink it into the root directory of your website:
+./vendor/bin to your $PATH, or symlink phpunit into the root directory of your website:

 phpunit executable can be configured by command line arguments or through an XML file.
 File-based configuration has

 the advantage of enforcing certain rules across test executions (e.g. excluding files from code coverage reports), and